 What is an AIM ISA portfolio?

-An AIM ISA portfolio or AIM IHT ISA portfolio, as the name suggests, is a portfolio of AIM shares listed on the FTSE AIM (Formerly known as Alternative Investment Market) that should benefit from IHT relief and is designed to be held in an ISA.
+An AIM ISA portfolio or AIM IHT ISA portfolio, as the name suggests, is a portfolio of AIM shares listed on London’s AIM market (formerly known as Alternative Investment Market), which should benefit from 100% relief from Inheritance Tax (‘IHT’) and is designed to be held in an ISA.

-The portfolio is built and managed by a professional manager and whilst you’re invested any growth and income are tax free.
-After your money has been invested in these shares for at least two years, it should become IHT free, provided you still hold them on death and they remain qualifying.
+After your money has been invested in these shares for at least two years, it should become IHT free, provided you still hold them on death and they remain IHT qualifying.

-The portfolios invest in AIM companies that qualify for something called Business Property Relief, BPR in short.
-If you hold shares in AIM companies that qualify for BPR for at least two years and still hold them on your death, no IHT should be due.
+The portfolios invest in AIM companies that qualify for something called Business Relief, BR for short, which was formerly called Business Property Relief (BPR).
+If you hold shares in AIM companies that qualify for BR for at least two years and still hold them on your death, no IHT should be due.

 What are the main benefits of investing in an AIM ISA?